CoShare: An Efficient Approach for Redundancy Allocation in NFV: Identifying Correlation among Nodes Due to Network Structural Dependence

+where $I_{ij}$ and $I_{ij}^{-n}$ are the information measures between nodes $i$ and $j$ before and after the deactivation of node $n$ \cite{stephenson1989rethinking}.
+Specifically, they are defined as:

-where $d_{ij}$ denotes the length, e.g. hop count, of the shortest path between nodes $i$ and $j$.
-The binary variable $A^{-n}_{ij}$ measures the reachability of node $j$ from node $i$, i.e. the availability of a path from $i$ to $j$, given that node $n$ has failed: $A^{-n}_{ij}=1$ if node $i$ can reach node $j$ after the deactivation of node $n$ and 0 otherwise.
-The node dependency index is then defined as~\cite{Woldeyohannes2018measures} \footnote{In ~\cite{Woldeyohannes2018measures}, $N-1$ is used in the denominator, but since there are only $N-2$ choices for $j \in \mathcal{N}^{-n}/ i \neq j$, the more intuitive $N-2$ is adopted in (\ref{nodedpl}).
-Note that, this change does not affect the ranking result of nodes.}:
+with $d_{ij}$ and $d_{ij}^{-n}$ denoting, respectively, the length, in terms of hop count, of the shortest path between nodes $i$ and $j$ before and after the disabling of node $n$ \cite{stephenson1989rethinking}.
+The binary variable ${\mathcal{A}}^{-n}_{ij}$ measures the reachability of node $j$ from node $i$ given that node $n$ has failed: ${\mathcal{A}}^{-n}_{ij}=1$ if node $i$ can reach node $j$ after the deactivation of node $n$ and 0 otherwise.

+The node dependency index is defined as~\cite{Woldeyohannes2018measures} \footnote{In ~\cite{Woldeyohannes2018measures}, $N-1$ is used in the denominator, but since there are only $N-2$ choices for $j \in \mathcal{N}^{-n}/ i \neq j$, the more intuitive $N-2$ is adopted in (\ref{nodedpl}).
+Note that, this change does not affect the resulting ranking of nodes.}: